ILIAS-eLearning/ILIAS/components/ILIAS/Component/README.md

-# ILIAS Core Service
+# ILIAS Component Service

 This service boostraps the rest of the system, logically and at runtime.
+It defines how the system is initialized and how components integrate with each other.

+The schema implemented here is described in [this paper](docs/development/components-and-directories.md).

 ## Why don't you use Immutable Objects in Dependencies